Salim Akil Addresses Graphic Domestic Violence Allegations Against Him

 Black Lightning showrunner, Salim Akil, is finally speaking out and addressing the allegations of sexual abuse, domestic violence, and copyright infringement brought against him by actress Amber Dixon Brenner, according to a report from Deadline.
-In a statement released by his attorney Stephen D. Barnes of law firm Barnes, Morris, Klein, & Yorn, Akil is denying all allegations against him.
+In a statement released by his attorney, Stephen D. Barnes of law firm Barnes, Morris, Klein, & Yorn, Akil is denying all allegations against him.

 “These allegations are deeply upsetting — but they are also totally untrue,” the statement read.
 “We will defend Salim to the fullest against the false and offensive claims that a woman with whom he had a past relationship has included in multiple unsubstantiated lawsuits.”